-Michael Daugherty is an enrolled member of the Eastern Shawnee Tribe of Oklahoma, one of three federally recognized Shawnee Tribes.
+Michael Daugherty is an enrolled member of the Eastern Shawnee Tribe of Oklahoma, a federally recognized tribe.
 As an aspiring Shawnee artist, Michael also dreams of becoming a writer, filmmaker, and comic book creator.
-He loves creating new and meaningful art and he wants his art to reflect who he is as a Shawnee man.
+He loves creating new and meaningful art inspired by his Shawnee culture.

 In December of 2016, Michael self-published his first children’s book on lulu.com called The Snake Hunter, about a little Shawnee boy named Eli Tecumseh who dreams of being a brave water protector like his dad, who is away fighting the “black snakes” that are destroying Mother Earth.

-Like the two books mentioned above, Michael wants his future stories to have strong, beautiful, and resilient Shawnee characters.
+Like his two children’s books, Michael wants his future stories to have strong, beautiful, and resilient Shawnee characters.
 Whether he’s writing a book, short film, or painting a canvas, he wants the subject matter to be Shawnee.
 It is his hope that in the future he can translate his books into the Shawnee language to better help in the preservation of his ancestral language.

 Though they may seem small to some, Michael is very proud of his accomplishments.
 He hopes to publish many more books in many different genres in the future.